nickmoreton/check-packages/README.md

 and follow the on screen instructions.

+Options: *You can add default values for some of the options in the .env file*
+- `directory-name` -  is the name of the folder where the repo is stored.
+- `dependency-file` -  is the name of the dependency file.
+- `sites-directory` -  is the parent directory where the repos are stored.
+- `limit-packages` -  is a comma separated list of package names to check (starts with comparison).

-Your should see a colorised report of the dependencies current version and the latest version from pypi.
+You should see a report of the dependencies current version and the latest version available from pypi.

-## Known strange behavior

-Git dependencies will show a warning

-Dependencies with extra will show a warning
+The report has colour:
+- Green: the package is defined to use the latest version available
+- Yellow: the package is defined to use a version which is not the latest version available
+- Red: the package is using a repo import rather than a PyPI package